Mike Scott (baseball): Later career

 In 1989, Scott won 20 games (while losing 10) and finished second in NL Cy Young Award voting, behind reliever Mark Davis of the San Diego Padres.
 He was for the third consecutive time the opening day starter for the Astros.
 He had a 3.10 earned run average, nine complete games and 172 strikeouts in 229 innings pitched.

 Injuries began to plague him shortly thereafter.
 His 1990 season was his last full season.
 He had a 9–13 record with a 3.81 earned run average in 32 games, having four complete games, two shutouts and 121 strikeouts in 205.2 innings.
 He played in just two games in the 1991 season, losing both games while lasting a total of seven innings, giving up 10 earned runs and having three strikeouts.
 Scott retired after the season.
 As of the 2021 season, he is fourth all-time for the Astros in wins (110) and fifth in strikeouts (1318), and sixth in games started (259).
 On October 3, 1992, he and his former teammate José Cruz had their jersey numbers retired by the Astros.

+During his career with the Astros, Scott accumulated the most regular-season outings with a game score of 90 or higher in club history (6).
+(Note: Number of games in a career player meets criteria, playing for HOU, in the regular season, requiring Game Score ≥ 90, sorted by descending instances.)
+In the 1986 playoffs, Scott tossed one other such outing.
+(Note: Game 1 of the National League Championship Series.)
+(Note: Number of games in a career player meets criteria, playing for HOU, in the postseason, requiring Game Score ≥ 90, sorted by descending instances.)